Geemjy/Geem_2021_AA/README.md

 # Geem_202X_AA

-Here we provide 1) the polarimetric data and 2) the code to fit the polarization phase curve.
+Here we provide 1) the polarimetric data and 2) the code to fit the polarization phase curve in Geem et al. 202X.

 The contents are